NevinDong/DeluWiki/sharing/kylin.md

 One big difference from HDP is that Azure HDinsight uses Azure Blob storage as the default file system.
 Up till now, some of you may wonder how to integrate your client app with Azure Blob storage, or even have no intention/time to ramp up a new storage system.

 No worries!
 HDInsight provides access to the DFS locally attached to the compute nodes as below.
-You can keep the same way to integrate with hdfs in your client app.
+So you can integrate with hdfs in your client application as before.

 `hdfs://<namenodehost>/<path>`